Notes on the Linear Algebraic View of Regularity Lemmas: Matrix-Based Regularity Lemmas

 Regularity lemmas are combinatorial in nature, and so they (usually) use the following discrete analogs of matrix rank.
 A \emph{cut vector} is a nonzero vector in which all entries are either $0$ or $1$.
 A \emph{cut matrix} is a special kind of rank-1 matrix that is a scalar multiple of an outer product of two cut vectors; in other words, it is a matrix that is constant on some $S \times T$ block and $0$ elsewhere.
 The \emph{cutrank} of a matrix $A$ is the smallest integer $k$ for which it is possible to write

 where each $C_i$ is a cut matrix.
 In general, for an $m \times n$ matrix $A$, we have

 Analogizing the Frobenius norm and its restrictions, we define:

 We remark that there is nothing \emph{too} special about cut vectors in the following content: one could define analogous concepts with respect to any set of vectors $V$ (here $V$ is the set of cut vectors), and even obtain regularity lemmas analogous to the ones in this section with respect to any set of vectors $V$.
-We focus on cut vectors only because they are the version used to derive graph-theoretic regularity lemmas later.
+We focus on cut vectors only because they give the versions of matrix regularity lemmas that imply the classical graph-theoretic regularity lemmas, as demonstrated in the next section.